-Located in the middle of the park, the Mammoth Cave National Park Visitor Center is open every day of the year (severe weather notwithstanding), except December 25.
-Hours vary depending on the season, though standard hours are 8 a.m. to 5 p.m. in warmer seasons and 8 a.m. to 4:30 p.m. in winter.
-Call or visit nps.gov/maca for current information.
+Located in the middle of the park. on clearly marked roads, the visitor center provides all the information you need to make your trip memorable.
+The Mammoth Cave National Park Visitor Center is open every day of the year, except December 25.
+Hours may vary depending on the season.

-Inside you will find the ticket office, tour schedules, restrooms, a bookstore, water fountains, weather reports, exhibits and an information desk.
+For specific hours, be sure to call ahead and confirm with the center.
+Inside you will find the ticket office. restrooms, a bookstore, water fountains, weather reports, exhibits and an information desk.

 Check at the information desk about special programs, ranger-led talks and seasonal evening programs.

 For more information, please call (270) 758-2180.